 - HAVE FUN!

 Verbal or physical abuse, or behavior that jeopardizes your child’s safety or that of anyone else in the program will not be tolerated.
-Failure to observe the rules and procedures vary according to the nature of the infraction, but can include loss of boating privileges and/ or program expulsion.
+Failure to observe the rules and procedures will result in sanctions that vary according to the nature of the infraction, but can include loss of boating privileges and/ or program expulsion.
 All students will be accountable to the following three-step system:

 Step 1 – This step is a first warning.
-Parents/Guardian will be notified of the incident and will receive a written note describing the incident.
+Parents/Guardian will be notified of the incident and will receive a written note describing the details.

 Step 2 – At the second step, a discussion will be held with parent/guardian.
 The student will receive a brief suspension from the program.
 The student and parent/guardian will also be reminded that a third step could result in a suspension from the rest of the session.